United States Court for China: Establishment of court

-The court was established in 1906 by the Act Creating a United States Court for China.
-The court was similar in structure to the British Supreme Court for China and Corea that had been established in Shanghai in 1865.
+The Court was established in 1906 by the Act Creating a United States Court for China.
+The Court was similar in structure to the British Supreme Court for China and Japan that had been established in Shanghai in 1865.

-The court was originally headquartered in the American Consulate General building on Huangpu Road in the Shanghai International Settlement, with additional sessions held at least annually in the Chinese cities of Guangzhou, Tianjin, and Hankou.
-The court moved with the US Consulate when the consulate was moved from its previous premises in the years 1911, 1930 and 1936.
+The Court was originally headquartered in the American Consulate General building on Huangpu Road in the Shanghai International Settlement, with additional sessions held at least annually in the Chinese cities of Guangzhou, Tianjin, and Hankou.
+The court moved with the U.S. Consulate when the consulate was moved from its previous premises in the years 1911, 1930 and 1936.

-The court had only one full-time judge, and those on trial sometimes had to wait months for proceedings.
-In the 1930s, the law was amended to allow the appointment of special judges, allowing trials to proceed in the judge's absence.
+The Court only had one full-time judge, and those on trial sometimes had to wait months for proceedings.
+In the 1930s, the law was amended to allow for the appointment of special judges, allowing trials to proceed in the judge's absence.
 Appeals were allowed to the United States Court of Appeals for the Ninth Circuit.